A New Winter 2021 Revised Edition

 (5) Revelation 8 depicts judgments alluded for adulterers (as Judæa was repeatedly called a sinful and adulterous generation by our Lord.
 See bitter waters given as a test for adulterers in the Law, Numbers 5:11-31.

 (6) Revelation 9:14-17 has antecedents in Mark 5:9.
-The Revelation verses says nothing about a human army (Chinese or otherwise) ascending from the Euphrates, but 200 million demons.
+The Revelation verses say nothing about a human army (Chinese or otherwise) ascending from the Euphrates, but 200 million demons from under the Euphrates River.

 (8) Revelation 11:1-2 alludes to Matthew 24:15, Mark 13:14 and Luke 21:20, and Daniel 9:27, respectively.